-One of the biggest concerns is some health websites advocate very high intake which can be problematic.
+One of the biggest concerns I have is that some health websites advocate very high intake.

-Taking mega-doses of this trace mineral in the realms of milligram amounts may pose a risk.
-It is why taking large doses is discouraged unless you are doing this under the supervision of a trained medical professional.
+In short, taking mega-doses (several grams, for example) may pose a risk.
+For this reason, taking large doses is discouraged unless you are doing this under the supervision of a trained medical professional.

-The reason is, adverse reactions are more likely with high intake as too much iodine can easily trigger an autoimmune flare up.
-And as you may know, autoimmune tissue destruction is at an all-time high during a flare up.
+You see adverse effects are more likely with long-term high intake as too much iodine can easily trigger an autoimmune flare up.
+And as you may know, autoimmune tissue destruction is at an all-time high when there is a flare up.

 What You Need To Know About Iodine

 It’s true, iodine alone will not help heal an autoimmune hypothyroid disorder.
 Autoimmune hypothyroid disorders are complex and are triggered by a range of genetic, nutritional and environmental influences.